Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of the aventurine

-• By promoting the growth of children and premature babies, it serves as a precious ally in physical development.
+• By symbolically promoting the growth of children and premature infants in some ancient accounts, it appears as a stone associated with the protection of physical development and the idea of harmonious flourishing.

 Aventurine jewelry samples